 Eating fatty fish like salmon is another good way to consume biotin.
 Add it to your diet at least twice a week to repair damaged hair and bring back its natural oils.

 Other natural sources of biotin include nuts, sunflower seeds, legumes, cauliflower, bananas, avocado, whole grains, milk, and red meat. (especially organ meat)

-After you shampoo, apply a dime-sized portion of Argan oil and work it into your ends or use it as a hot oil treatment.
-Actually Organic Argan Oil is made with 100% Moroccan cold-pressed Argan oil, is non-greasy, and comes with a spray applicator.
-It also works well as a facial moisturizer and to soften your cuticles.
+After shampooing, apply a dime-sized portion of Argan oil and work it into your ends or use it as a hot oil treatment.

 4. Quit abusing your hair

 Don’t wash it every day.
-Give it a couple of days in between shampoos to rebuild its natural oils.
+Give it a few of days in between shampoos to rebuild its natural oils.

 If you aren’t ready to go gray, consider using non-toxic hair color products.
 Madison Reed has an outstanding line of products that do not contain ammonia, resorcinol, parabens, phthalates, gluten & PPD.
 Read my review here.
 They also have a wonderful gloss you can apply between hair color appointments to revive your color job and give it some shine.

 The Agave Healing Oil Smooth and Shine Paddle Brush is a perfect detangler.
 You can add a little oil to your hair and brush it through for more shine.
 It’s made of bamboo with Nano-ionic mineral-infused bristles.